 CUSTOMER COMPLAINTS PROCEDURE

-Should you need to make a complaint, please contact our Complaints Manager Carlo Frijia using any of the following methods:
+Should you need to make a complaint, please contact us using any of the following methods:

-• In writing or in person: Carlo Frijia, The Complaints Officer, Advance Insurance Agencies Ltd, 8 Avon Reach, Chippenham, Wiltshire, SN15 1EE
+• In writing or in person: The Complaints Manager, Advance Insurance Agencies Ltd, 7 Avon Reach, Chippenham, Wiltshire, SN15 1EE

 • By email: firstname.lastname@example.org

-We will endeavour to resolve your complaint by the close of business of the next working day.
+We will endeavour to resolve your complaint by the close of business on the third business day following receipt of your complaint.
 However, if this is not achievable, you can be assured that we will deal with your complaint promptly and fairly, in line with our formal complaint handling procedures listed below:

 • We will write to you within five working days to acknowledge your complaint and provide details of who is handing your complaint